-Some women experience all of the symptoms, while others experience only one or two.
-It’s best to see your doctor when you notice them, as they can be treated with medication.
+Some people experience all of these symptoms, while others experience only one or two.
+It’s best to see your health care provider if you notice any of these symptoms, so they can be managed with medication.
 If the symptoms you’re noticing are associated with intercourse, you can use a lubricant or moisturizer to help remedy the dryness.

 Abnormal discharge is rarely associated with serious diseases, but an egg white-like discharge that seems atypical could be a sign that you have (or are getting) an infection.